taocpp/PEGTL/doc/Contrib-and-Examples.md

 ###### `check_depth.hpp`
 ###### `input_with_depth.hpp`

-An action class that throws an exception when the rule(s) it is attached to reach a higher than allowed nesting depth, and:
+An action that throws an exception when the rule(s) it is attached to reach a higher than allowed nesting depth, and:

-An input adapter class that adds the required depth counter to the input (thereby not requiring an additional state object).
+An input adapter class that adds the required depth counter to the input (thereby avioding an additional state for the counter).

 ```c++
  template< std::size_t Maximum >